 Bang Brewing Company

 2320 Capp Road

 St. Paul, MN

 Details: Housed in a corrugated metal grain bin north of the University Corridor, Bang Brewing is committed to brewing only 100% organic beers with as-local-as-possible ingredients.
 With its off-the-beaten path location, unique space, thoughtful product and overall ethos, they have admirably transformed a sliver of forgotten industrial wasteland into a bright, warm, and promising organic brewery.

 Beer: ‘Neat’ is a pale ale with a modest recipe: single malt, single hop, water, and yeast.
 It’s so named because, like any spirit served neat, there’s nothing extra to hide behind.
 And here it works.
 Neat is bright and bitter and hoppy (95 IBUs) with a medium body and clean, almost vanishing aftertaste that lends the beer an I-could-drink-this-all-day quality.

 Open Since: January 2013.

-Details: Practically in the shadow of the old Grain Belt brewery, the nascent Northeast “Brew District” has gained what looks to be a firm cornerstone now that Dangerous Man is fully operational.
+Details: In the shadow of the old Grain Belt brewery, Dangerous Man has become one of the Cities’ most lauded and popular taprooms over the course of its first year.
 Owner/brewer Rob Miller, who sports a beard that his company logo barely does justice to, has no plans to release his product to tap or retail accounts.
-You’ll have to visit the brew house for a taste.
+You’ll have to visit the Northeast brewhouse for a taste.

 2470 Wilson St.